Saptarshi: Jainism

-In Jainism it is stated that, "Once at Mathura situated in Uttar Pradesh seven Riddhidhari Digamber saints having 'Aakaashgamini Vidhya' came during the rainy season for chaturmaas whose names were 1.)
+In Jainism it is stated that, "Once at Mathura situated in Uttar Pradesh, seven Riddhidhari Digambara saints having 'Akashgamini Vidya' came during the rainy season for the Chaturmasa season and whose names were: 1.)
 Surmanyu, 2.)
-Shrimanyu, 3.)
-Shrinichay, 4.)
-Sarvasundar, 5.)
-Jayvaan, 6.)
-Vinaylaala and 7.)
-Jaymitra.
-They all were sons of King Shri Nandan of Prabhapurnagar and queen Dharini.
-Shri Nandan king took diksha becoming shishya of Omniscient Pritinkar Muniraaj and attained salvation.
-Because of great tapcharan of these seven digamber munis the 'Mahamaari' disease stopped its evil effect and they all gained the name as 'Saptrishi'.
-Many idols of these seven munis were made after that event by King Shatrughna in all four directions of the city."
+Srimanyu, 3.)
+Srinjaya, 4.)
+Sarvasundara, 5.)
+Jayvana, 6.)
+Vinayalala and 7.)
+Jayamitra.
+They all were sons of King Srinandana of Prabhapuranagara and Queen Dharini.
+Srinandana the King and Queen Dharini took Diksha, thus becoming the Shishya of the Omniscient Pritinkara Muniraja and attained salvation.
+Because of great tapacharana of these seven Digambara Munis, the 'Mahamari' disease stopped its evil effect and they all gained the name as 'Saptarishis'.
+Many idols of these seven Munis were made after that event by King Shatrughna in all four directions of the city."

 Sikhism

 In the Dasam Granth, a text which is traditionally attributed to Guru Gobind Singh, mentions the biographies of the seven rishis, that is, Valmiki, Kashyapa, Sukra, Baches, Vyas, Khat and Kalidas.
 These are described under the composition Brahm Avtar.